prajesh42/event-ticketing-system/README.md

 5. **Page Management:** Administrators have the ability to manage page content dynamically.
 They can control what information is displayed on various pages of the system, providing flexibility and customization options.

+### Swagger Implementation

+In addition to its core features, the Event Ticketing System also integrates Swagger for API documentation and testing.
+Swagger provides a user-friendly interface for exploring the application's RESTful APIs, making it easier for developers to understand and interact with the system.

+#### Key Points:

+- **Swagger UI Integration:** The application incorporates Swagger UI, a web-based interface that dynamically generates documentation for the RESTful APIs.
+Users can access the Swagger UI to view details about each API endpoint, including its parameters, responses, and usage examples.

+- **API Documentation:** Swagger automatically generates comprehensive documentation for all the API endpoints exposed by the Event Ticketing System.
+This documentation includes information about request and response formats, HTTP methods, authentication requirements, and more.

+- **Interactive API Testing:** With Swagger, developers can interactively test the API endpoints directly from the Swagger UI.
+This allows for real-time experimentation with different request payloads and parameters, facilitating the development and debugging process.

+#### How to Access Swagger:

+To access the Swagger documentation and testing interface:

+1. Start the Event Ticketing System application locally as described in the "How to Run" section.

+2. Once the application is running, navigate to the Swagger UI endpoint in your web browser.
+Typically, this endpoint is located at `http://localhost:8080/swagger-ui.html`.

+3. You will be presented with the Swagger UI interface, where you can explore the available API endpoints, view their documentation, and perform test requests.

+#### Benefits of Swagger Integration:

+- **Improved Developer Experience:** Swagger enhances the developer experience by providing clear and concise documentation for the API endpoints.
+Developers can quickly understand how to interact with the system's APIs without the need for extensive manual documentation.

+- **API Consistency:** By automatically generating documentation from the codebase, Swagger helps ensure consistency between the implemented APIs and their documented specifications.
+This reduces the risk of discrepancies and misunderstandings during development.

+- **Facilitates Collaboration:** Swagger serves as a central hub for API documentation and testing, making it easier for teams to collaborate on API-related tasks.
+Developers, testers, and other stakeholders can access and interact with the APIs in a unified environment.

 ## How to Run

 To run the Event Ticketing System locally, follow these steps: